ros-navigation/navigation2/low_accel_notes.md

 az_max: 1.2
 ```

-Before unclamping the controls:
+Before unclamping the controls (angular velocity):

 ![image](./low_accel_graphics/before.png)

-After unclamping the controls:
+After unclamping the controls (angular velocity):

 ![image](./low_accel_graphics/after.png)

-The scale of each box is 0.2m/s.
+The scale of each box is 0.2rad/s.
 As you can see the after has a wider initial correction towards the path and correction from the original as well as additional noise while tracking the straightline path.
 However they both converge nicely -- it appears though that the after converges slightly faster due to the sharpness of the response.

 Note that the before and after for using the full acceleration seems very related, just with a bit more noise at steady state: